Name: Daniel Nicklin

 - Negotiation and communication skills were developed through regular discussions with a diverse range of people including customers, staff and external suppliers

 Global Design Solutions Ltd, Bristol

-- GDS provide bespoke wireless lighting systems to theatres and other businesses.
+GDS provide bespoke wireless lighting components and systems to theatres worldwide

-- Some tasks required a high attention to detail to ensure the product was manufactured to the highest standard.
+- Technical tasks such as soldering, quality control and fault identifying required a high attention to detail to ensure the product was manufactured to the highest standard

 |2011 – 2015